-Rank Emission Factor Approach Emission factor method code to use 1 Continuous emissions monitoring system 1 2 Facility/process-specific emission factor.
-Average of representative stack tests (on one stack) downstream of controls (or if no controls).
-4 3 Single representative facility/process-specific stack test downstream of controls (or if no controls).
-4 4 Facility/process-specific uncontrolled emission factor, plus control efficiency.
-Average of representative stack tests (on one stack) upstream of controls, adjusted based on expected control efficiency.
-24 5 Single representative facility/process-specific stack test upstream of controls, adjusted based on expected control efficiency.
-24 6 Site-specific emission factor.
-Average of representative stack tests across multiple stacks or processes, downstream of controls (or if no controls).
-10 7 Site-specific uncontrolled emission factor, plus control efficiency.
-Average of representative stack tests across multiple stacks or processes, upstream of controls, adjusted based on expected 30

-Rank Emission Factor Approach Emission factor method code to use control efficiency.
-Only makes sense when all processes measured are fed to the same type/combination of control devices.
-8 Material balance 3 9 Manufacturer specification 7 Best available other emission factor for uncontrolled or including controls, which is one of: EPA emission factor 8 10 S/L/T emission factor 9 Vendor emission factor 11 Trade group emission factor 12 Other emission factor 13 Best available pre-control emission factor, plus control efficiency, which is one of: EPA emission factor, plus control efficiency 28 11 S/L/T emission factor, plus control efficiency 29 Vendor emission factor, plus control efficiency 31 Trade group emission factor, plus control efficiency 32 Other emission factor, plus control efficiency 33 12 Engineering judgement 2 Emission factor with best available speciation profile, one of: 13 EPA speciation profile 5 13 S/L/T speciation profile - e.g., to calculate metals emissions from filterable PM {2.5} or volatile HAP from VOC.
-6
+D I Emission factor Rank Emission Factor Approach method code to use 1 Continuous emissions monitoring system 1 2 Facility/process-specific emission factor.
+Average of 4 2 representative stack tests (on one stack) downstream of controls 4 (or if no controls).
+3 Single representative facility/process-specific stack test 4 downstream of controls (or if no controls).
+Facility/process-specific uncontrolled emission factor, plus control 4 efficiency.
+Average of representative stack tests (on one stack) 24 upstream of controls, adjusted based on expected control efficiency.
+5 Single representative facility/process-specific stack test upstream 24 of controls, adjusted based on expected control efficiency.
+6 Site-specific emission factor.
+Average of representative stack tests 10 6 across multiple stacks or processes, downstream of controls (or if 10 no controls).
+Site-specific uncontrolled emission factor, plus control efficiency.
+Average of representative stack tests across multiple stacks or 7 20 7 processes, upstream of controls, adjusted based on expected 30 control efficiency.
+Only makes sense when all processes measured 8 are fed to the same type/combination of control devices.
+Material balance 3 9 7 9 Manufacturer specification Best available other emission factor for uncontrolled or including / controls, which is one of: EPA emission factor 8 10 S/L/T emission factor 9 10 Vendor emission factor 11 Trade group emission factor 12 Other emission factor 13 Best available pre-control emission factor, plus control efficiency, which is one of: 20 1.1 EPA emission factor, plus control efficiency 28 11 S/L/T emission factor, plus control efficiency 29 Vendor emission factor, plus control efficiency 31 Trade group emission factor, plus control efficiency 32 10 Other emission factor, plus control efficiency 33 12 Engineering judgement 2 Emission factor with best available speciation profile, one of: 13 EPA speciation profile 5 S/L/T speciation profile - e.g., to calculate metals emissions 6 from filterable PM {2.5} or volatile HAP from VOC. Ĭ codes is available as part of the EIS "Reporting Code Tables" available to EIS users using the "Reporting Code Tables" link at the left-hand side.
+There are more than 60 separate lists of codes that define all of the required and optional coded data elements based on the AERR.
+As we have noted above, the AERR is relevant as the rule that codifies the correct development of all inventories submitted to the EPA.
+The SCCs are also searchable.